-I’m here to (1) posit that we have moved past the entitlement to a new generation (and this is a very good thing) and to (2) offer some suggestions on how to not let the new stigma of this generation hurt those looking for jobs and law school acceptances.
+I’m here to (1) point out that we have moved past the entitlement to a new generation -- which experts have started Gen Z. (and this is a very good thing) and to (2) offer some suggestions on how to not let the new stigma of this generation hurt those looking law school acceptances, and soon legal careers.

 Enter Generation Neurotic.

-First, a quick few notes about Generation Neurotic (and all generations for that matter).
+First, a quick few notes about this generation (and all generations for that matter).
 We focus on the “do nots” way too often when we stigmatize.
 Those applying to law school, the vast majority of whom are 21-24 years old and represent my deepest association with this generation, are incredible skilled.
 Much more so than mine.
-They are energetic.
-They are, at least the overwhelming majority, NOT entitled.
-Indeed, they are both respectful and appreciative.
-Not a week has gone by in the past 4 years where I have not received a call, email or message from someone with the words “thank you” in them.
-This means a great deal to me and reflects so well on the next group of future lawyers.
-And if you are going to have a stigma, I would happily argue that "neurotic" is much better than "entitled" or "lackluster" -- and it probably exists for a reason.
+You are energetic.
+You are, at least the overwhelming majority, NOT entitled.
+Indeed, you are both respectful and appreciative.
+Not a week has gone by in the past 6 years where I have not received a call, email or message from someone with the words “thank you” in them -- indeed I am posting one of those today from a former client who coudn't get his LSAT up over 161 yet ended up at Northwestern and now his dream school.
+Appreciation relly pays off for you all, and you show it in so many ways.
+This means a great deal to me, and others, and reflects so well on the next group of future lawyers.
+And if you are going to have a stigma, I would happily argue that "neurotic" is much better than "entitled" or "lackluster" — and it probably exists for a reason.

 My point is this, I am not writing this post to judge anyone who is getting hyper-anxious through the admissions or hiring process.
 If I, or the mealy-mouthed others of my generation, had grown up under the same conditions we would share the same heightened anxiety about this process.
 It is natural to be concerned.
 BUT, I would certainly want to know how it could be hurting me.
 Which is what I hope to share with you.
 So here are things we are seeing and hearing time and time again from admissions decision-makers and hiring partners that are hurting this newest generation, at times keeping people with strong applications or law school grades out of the success they should be enjoying.